Here’s our Holiday Cheat Sheet.

 It really is the most wonderful time of the year.
 We’re in the thick of the holiday season.
 Here are my top tips for making the most of it.

 Host Gifts: If you are a guest in someone’s home, it’s always nice to bring the host a gift.
-I prefer to give (and receive) a nice bottle of wine, a box of chocolates or a nice flower arrangement (not a bouquet of flowers because then they’ll be running around trying to find a vase).
+Something like a bottle of wine, a box of chocolates or a nice potted flower arrangement (not a bouquet of flowers because then they’ll be running around trying to find a vase).

 Table Manners: Remember in the movie Titanic, when Rose brought Jack to dine with her in first class?
 Start from the outside in!
 (See the 3 min. mark).
 It never hurts to brush up on your dinner etiquette.
 Especially if you’re meeting the parents for the first time or new to a group.